 “Ted Krever has been a writer to watch, now he’s a writer to read.
 Do not miss MINDBENDERS.” –F. Paul Wilson, author of the NY Times bestseller The Keep and the Repairman Jack novels.

-If you could hear the thoughts of every person for three blocks around–the regrets, rationalizations, commercial jingles, the lies that hide what they can’t bear to think—how could you ever trust anyone?
+If you could hear the thoughts of every person for three blocks around–their regrets, excuses, commercial jingles, the lies that hide what they can’t bear to know—how could you ever trust anyone?
 And if you could make them believe anything you wanted, how could you ever trust yourself?

 Max Renn is a legend of the Soviet mind control program, a genetic experiment, the product of three generations of psychics bred by the state for their power.
 Before his first mission, the Soviet Union collapses and he disappears.